Microscopic Theory of a Fluctuation-Induced Dynamical Crossover in Supercooled Liquids

-\emph{Generalized $\beta$-scaling} --- We now turn to an asymptotic analysis of Eq.~\eqref{eq:postulate_microscopic_stochastic} in the $\beta$-regime at a distance $\varepsilon$ to the transition, where the resummed corrections dominate.
-To proceed, we introduce, in the spirit of the standard mode-coupling analysis, a generalized factorisation ansatz around the plateau of the correlation function:
+\emph{Generalized $\beta$-scaling}\textemdash{}We now turn to an asymptotic analysis of Eq.~\eqref{eq:postulate_microscopic_stochastic} in the $\beta$-regime at a distance $\varepsilon$ to the transition, where the resummed corrections dominate.
+To proceed, we introduce, in the spirit of the standard mode-coupling analysis, a generalized factorisation ansatz around the plateau of the fluctuating correlator,